antebachmann/Datastory/index.md

 ### Gender equality

 This one hardly needs introducing.
 Gender equality.
 Particularly women's rights, is a fight present worldwide through feminism.
-In the western world, especially including the united states and united kingdom, voting rights for women were secured in the first half of the twentieth century amongst a wealth of other individual rights.
+In the western world, especially in the United States and united kingdom, voting rights for women were secured in the first half of the twentieth century amongst a wealth of other individual rights.
 Despite this, equality [has yet to be achieved](https://actu.epfl.ch/news/talented-women-graduates-face-gender-inequality-in/) in many places.
 One current struggle in the US focuses on sexual harassment and violence against woman, exemplified by the Me Too movement.

 ### Gun control

 Simply put, the united states of america allows most of its citizens to privately own firearms.
 Individual states and cities may further restrict said rights.
 Overall [one third of americans own guns](https://www.rand.org/research/gun-policy/gun-ownership.html).
 The united states are famously the flagship of school shooting, having multiple times the incidence of entire continents.
 This is widely attributed to the easy access of guns within the country, as is the prevalence of gun crime.

 This issue is extremely divisive in the context of the united states, as the right to bear arms is the second amendment of the united states constitution, the country's founding legal document.
+Many americans consider almost completely unrestricted firearm access to be the cornerstone of their way of life.

 ## The tone of discourse